zachlatta/meta/applications/google_rise_2016.md

 **Does this project have a post-engagement strategy to keep students connected with computer science?
 If yes, please describe.**

-For most programs, we are the post-engagement strategy.
+For many programs, we are the post-engagement strategy.
 Our clubs meet weekly or bi-weekly throughout the school year and we've received partnership interest from a variety of computer science summer programs wanting their students to start Hack Clubs after their program ends.